Mobile Operating System vendors vying Enterprise market

 As mobile devices become sophisticated and the possibility of mobile adoption in Enterprises move to the next level, mobile operating systems gain importance.
 Mobile Operating systems are the operating systems that are present in Smartphones – Nokia Symbian OS, RIM Blackberry OS, Apple iPhone IOS, Windows mobile Phone OS, Google Andriod and Palm WebOS.

 Mobile device manufacturers chose the Operating system that comes with their mobile devices – hopefully we can expect the industry to mature sufficient enough to allow mix and match – though not in the immediate future.
+The operating system determines the functions and features like track wheel, track ball, track pad, keyboard, WAP, application synchronization, email available on the device.
+The operating system also limits the third-party applications that can be used.

 Mobile Operating Systems are typically derived from the standard operating systems – Linux, BSD, NextSTEP and Windows.
 Quite a few of these are closed source and proprietary.
 In the consumer space, Symbian OS has become the standard operating system and is licensed by more than 85% of the world’s smartphone manufacturers.
 MeeGo (unveiled in 2010 Mobile World Congress) from Nokia and Intel, Android from Google that are built on top of Linux are Open source.